 Please do not send any food with nuts into school, as we are a nut-free school.
-Peanut butter, Nutella and so on all contain nuts and may cause severe allergic reactions to some of our children (and a member of our staff!).
+Peanut butter, Nutella and so on all contain nuts and may cause severe allergic reactions to some of our children.

 Free School Meals

-You do not need to take up the entitlement if you or your son or daughter would prefer not to have school meals, but having registered means that we will have an additional £935 per annum, per registered pupil, in the school’s budget.
+Some children in Key Stage 2 are also entitled to Free School Meals.
+You do not need to take up the entitlement if you or your son or daughter would prefer not to have school meals, but having registered means that we will have additional money, per registered pupil, in the school’s budget.

 To be eligible for free school meals the child’s family must be in receipt of one of the following benefits.

 - Child Tax Credit (not including Working Tax Credit) if the household income is below £16,190